mithunparab/text2segment_video/README.md

 ## Features

+- **Motion Detection:**
-- **Motion Detection**: Detect significant motions in the video to focus processing on relevant segments.
+  Detect significant motion in the video to focus processing on relevant segments.

-- **Object and Action Detection**: Utilize state-of-the-art models (Florence2 and SAM2) to detect and segment objects or actions specified by the user.
+- **Object and Action Detection:**
+  Utilize state-of-the-art models (Florence2 and SAM2) to detect and segment objects or actions based on the provided text input.

+- **Dual Processing Modes:**
+  Choose between traditional background subtraction and RAFT-based optical flow for foreground extraction.

+- **Output Generation:**
-- **Video and Mask Output**: Generate an annotated video and a corresponding mask video showing the detected segments.
+  Generate an annotated video along with a corresponding mask video showing the detected segments.

+## Notes

+1. When using optical flow, ensure that the RAFT model and its weights are correctly set up in your environment.
+2. The web interface (app.py) allows you to upload videos and toggle between processing modes, providing a convenient user experience.

 ## To Do